duykhuongnguyen/duykhuongnguyen.github.io/_pages/about.md

 # About Me

-I am a Ph.D. student in [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/)’s group ([MURGe Lab](https://murgelab.cs.unc.edu/)) at UNC Chapel Hill.
+I am a second-year Ph.D. student in [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/)’s group ([MURGe Lab](https://murgelab.cs.unc.edu/)) at UNC Chapel Hill.
 Previously, I was a Research Resident under the supervision of [Prof. Viet Anh Nguyen](https://vietanhnguyen.net) at [VinAI Research](https://www.vinai.io), Vietnam.
 I received a bachelor's degree in Computer Science from Hanoi University of Science and Technology in 2022.

-My research focuses on post-training methods for (multimodal) LLMs, including RLHF and Reward Modeling.
-Additionally, I'm very interested in mechanistic interpretability and inference-time interventions for LLM safety alignment.
+My research focuses on mechanistic interpretability and inference-time interventions for LLM safety alignment.
+Additionally, I'm interested in post-training methods for (multimodal) LLMs, including Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning with Verifiable Rewards (RLVR).

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News

+- *July 2025*: New preprint [GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs](https://arxiv.org/abs/2507.18043) on using gradient attribution for steering LLMs and VLMs.
+- *May 2025*: [MAT-Steer](https://www.arxiv.org/abs/2502.12446) is accepted to ACL 2025!
 - *February 2025*: New preprint [Multi-Attribute Steering of Language Models via Targeted Intervention](https://www.arxiv.org/abs/2502.12446) on steering multiple attributes of LLMs via targeted inference-time intervention.
 - *October 2024*: New preprint [LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits](https://arxiv.org/abs/2410.01735) on selecting the best-suited reward model for fine-tuning LLMs on a per-task or per-instance basis.
+- *March 2024*: I will be joining [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/)'s group as a Ph.D. student at UNC Chapel Hill this Fall!

+<details>
+  <summary>Old news</summary>

+  <div markdown="1">
   - *May 2024*: Our paper [Cold-start Recommendation by Personalized Embedding Region Elicitation](https://arxiv.org/abs/2406.00973) is accepted to UAI 2024!
-- *March 2024*: I will be joining [Prof. Mohit Bansal](https://www.cs.unc.edu/~mbansal/)'s group as a Ph.D. student at UNC Chapel Hill this Fall!
   - *February 2024*: New preprint [Cost-Adaptive Recourse Recommendation by Adaptive Preference Elicitation](http://arxiv.org/abs/2402.15073) on personalized algorithmic recourse with preference elicitation.
   - *November 2023*: New preprint [Coverage-Validity-Aware Algorithmic Recourse](https://arxiv.org/abs/2311.11349) on algorithmic recourse under distribution shift.
   - *January 2023*: Our paper [Distributionally Robust Recourse Action](https://arxiv.org/abs/2302.11211) is accepted to ICLR 2023!
   - *January 2023*: Our paper [Feasible Recourse Plan via Diverse Interpolation](https://arxiv.org/abs/2302.11213) is accepted to AISTATS 2023!

-<details>
-  <summary>Old news</summary>

-  <div markdown="1">
   - *October 2022*: We are awarded an honorable mention at 2022 INFORMS Undergraduate Operations Research Prize!
   - *May 2022*: One paper accepted to UAI 2022!
   - *January 2022*: One paper accepted to ICLR 2022!